maurice0830/WHSTechNotes/journal.md

 # October 28, 2024

 One of the most notable positive impacts of technology on elections is the increased accessibility and efficiency it brings to the voting process.
 For example, electronic voting machines (EVMs) streamline the casting and counting of votes, reducing human error and speeding up results.
 According to a report from the National Association of Secretaries of State, jurisdictions using EVMs can often report results within hours of polls closing, compared to traditional paper ballots that may take days to count.
+ # novermber 4, 2024
+ ### Importance of Protecting Personal and Sensitive Information Online

+In an increasingly digital world, protecting personal and sensitive information when publishing online is crucial for several reasons.
+Firstly, the internet is a vast landscape where data can be easily accessed, shared, and exploited.
+Cybercriminals often target individuals and organizations to steal personal data for identity theft, financial fraud, or other malicious purposes.
+According to a 2021 report by the Identity Theft Resource Center, data breaches in the U.S. reached an all-time high, with over 1,862 reported incidents affecting more than 300 million records.

+Moreover, sharing sensitive information can lead to reputational damage, especially on social media platforms where content can go viral.
+Once something is posted online, it can be difficult to retract or control its dissemination.
+This potential for misuse highlights the importance of being cautious about what personal details are shared.

+### Steps to Ensure Information Security on Platforms Like GitHub or Social Media

+To safeguard your information while using platforms such as GitHub or social media, consider the following steps:

+1. **Adjust Privacy Settings**: Review and customize privacy settings on social media platforms to control who can see your posts and personal information.
+On GitHub, make sure that repositories containing sensitive information are private.

+2. **Limit Personal Information**: Avoid sharing identifiable details such as your home address, phone number, or financial information.
+Use pseudonyms or usernames that do not reveal your real identity when possible.

+3. **Use Strong Passwords**: Implement strong, unique passwords for each account and enable two-factor authentication (2FA) wherever available to add an extra layer of security.

+4. **Be Cautious with Links and Downloads**: Be wary of unsolicited messages or links from unknown sources.
+These could lead to phishing attempts aimed at stealing your credentials.

+5. **Educate Yourself on Data Practices**: Stay informed about the data collection practices of platforms you use.
+Understanding how your data is used can help you make informed decisions about what to share.

+6. **Regularly Audit Your Accounts**: Periodically review your account activity and shared content to ensure that nothing sensitive has been posted unintentionally.